 Tour highlights included the Chester Train Station (a real train station from the late 1800s which handled local trade, commerce and commuters), Fetter General Store (a Clermont County general store from 1866 that’s been restored by the museum), Schram Print Shop (one of Heritage Village Museum’s newly constructed buildings that houses an original collection of printing presses and letter trays) and the Flatboat (a life-sized recreation kids can climb aboard).

 You’ll be pleasantly surprised by the number of interactive activities at this living history museum.
 Kids can climb stairs, decks and carts; wander down dirt paths and through gardens; and let their imaginations run wild with stories and notions from the past.
 Heritage Village is a wonderful — and educational — outdoor attraction to take your kids this fall.

 Heritage Village Museum is located at inside Sharon Woods, just behind the Sharon Center (11450 Lebanon Road/Route 42, Sharonville, OH 45241).
 Please note you’ll need a Hamilton County Great Parks car pass for entry.

-From October-April, Heritage Village Museum is open for outside, self-guided tours only, Wednesdays – Fridays.
-(Adults are $3, children 5-11 are $1 and kids under 4 are free).
-From May-September, both self-guided and guided tours are available Wednesdays-Sundays (Self-guided rates are listed above; Guided tours are $7 for adults, $3 for children ages 5-11 and free for kids under 4.)
-Please refer to the website for specific hours and more information.
+From October-April, Heritage Village Museum is open Wednesdays-Fridays for outside, self-guided tours only.
+From May-September, self-guided and guided tours are available Wednesdays-Sundays.
+Please refer to the website for specific hours, rates and COVID-19 protocol.